sap-tutorials/Tutorials/tutorials/data-lake-customer-facing-diagnostic-files/data-lake-customer-facing-diagnostic-files.md

 ## Details
 ### You will learn
-  - How to set up the file container user to get access to the diagnostic files.
+  - How to set up the file container user to get access to the diagnostic files
-  - How to download the diagnostic files to your local machine and read them.
+  - How to download the diagnostic files to your local machine and read them
-  - How to use the REST API to retrieve the diagnostic files.
+  - How to use the REST API to retrieve the diagnostic files
-  - How to view the diagnostic files from a SQL Console.
+  - How to view the diagnostic files from a SQL Console

 ---